Did you make this? Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

 Freeze for Later: Add the ingredients from Step 1 into a gallon-sized freezer bag.
 Season the roast lightly with salt and black pepper on all sides and add to the bag along with the sauce.
 Seal and freeze.
 Place the bread and cheese in separate freezer bags or containers.
 Seal and freeze alongside the roast for a meal kit.

-Prepare From Frozen: Note: You will need to have butter on hand to complete this meal.
-Thaw.
+Prepare From Frozen: Thaw the meal.
 Place the roast and sauce in the slow cooker.
 Follow steps 3 through 6.

 Where We Get Our Beef: We get our beef from ButcherBox.
 The beef is grass-fed and curated from trusted farms.
 We highly recommend this service to source healthy meat–like uncured bacon, chicken, and wild salmon–and have used it for years ourselves.